nuejs/nue/packages/nuejs.org/docs/index.md

 ### Content development
 *Marketers, copywriters* and *technical writers* can focus on content without blocking developers.
 All your pages, from simple blog entries to rich landing pages are editable by non-technical people.

 ### Application development
-Nue separates your business model from the rest of your frontend, so application developers can write pure, testable JavaScript APIs without burdening themselves with any custom 3rd party idioms and APIs.
-The code becomes cleaner and easier to deal with.
+Nue separates your business model from the rest of your frontend code, so application developers can write pure, testable JavaScript APIs without burdening themselves with 3rd party abstractions.
+The code becomes cleaner and significantly easier to deal with.
+There is absolutely no reason to uglify your application code with HTML or gigantic class attributes.

 ### UX development
-Nue brings back to the lost art of UX development for people who love design, UX development, and the power of modern CSS.
-It changes the way you think about web evelopment.
+Nue is for people who love design, UX development, and the power of modern CSS.
+It changes the way you think about web development.
 You might not believe that until you actually try it.
-Chances are, that you start wondering why you ever started uglifying your clearly separated code in the first place.
+Chances are, that you start wondering why you ever built websites any other way.

 ## The UX framework